Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: Numerical results

 We consider the following initial conditions and the source term: \beq \eeq with the exact solution $u(x,t) = \exp\left(-x^2\right)\cos(t-x)$.
 The computational domain is $(x,t)\in [-1,1]\times[0,1]$.
 We choose the following form of analytical solutions to generate the required data:

 where $H_i(x)$ stands for the Hermite funtion \cite{shen2011spectral}, $A_i, k_i, a_i, w, b$ are parameters randomly generated.
 We set $K=2$.
 The spatial domain of generating data is $[-3,3]$.
 We select 5000 input function pairs, i.e., $N=5000$.
-The training loss and three-type errors computed at a $101\times201$ spatio-temporal grid are presented in Fig.\ref{wave1d-1-loss}, with the error computed at every 1,000 iterations.
+The training loss and three-type errors computed at a $101\times201$ spatio-temporal grid are presented in Figure \ref{wave1d-1-loss}, with the error computed at every 1,000 iterations.
 It is observed that as the loss stabilizes during training, the testing error also tends to stabilize.
 This implies that monitoring the loss can provide a rough indication of whether the trained model is suitable for the target problem.
-The average values of the last 20 relative $L^2$ errors, relative $L^1$ errors and max errors shown in Fig.\ref{wave1d-1-loss} are 2.34e-03, 2.30e-03, and 3.60e-03, respectively.
-We also illustrate visual representations of the exact solution, the prediction solution and the absolute error in Fig.\ref{wave1d-1-sol}.
+The average values of the last 20 relative $L^2$ errors, relative $L^1$ errors and max errors shown in Figure \ref{wave1d-1-loss} are 2.34e-03, 2.30e-03, and 3.60e-03, respectively.
+The results of the robustness test are depicted on the right side of Figure \ref{wave1d-1-loss}.
+We evaluate the prediction accuracy of the model by introducing 1\% and 10\% noise to source term $f$ and initial value $\varphi_1$, respectively.
+The errors shown are the average of the errors from 100 different noisy test functions.
+From the data, it is evident that when 1\% noise is added, the test error remains relatively close to that of the target PDE.
+However, with the introduction of 10\% noise, the test error increases, albeit maintaining a certain level of accuracy.
+Figure \ref{wave1d-1-sol} illustrates visual representations of the exact solution, the prediction solution and the absolute error for target PDE.